-- the vector placement in the "cross" constellations was set to decrease the P_m and P_v to values comparable to the ones of the inferior neighboring square constellation, while using integer coordinates, to frame the power level of the modulated signal within the limits for the transmission channels and to ensure the smallest possible PAPR factor, for the radio channels.
+- the vector placement in the "cross" constellations was set to decrease the Pm and Pv to values comparable to the ones of the inferior neighboring square constellation, while using integer coordinates, to frame the power level of the modulated signal within the limits for the transmission channels and to ensure the smallest possible PAPR factor, for the radio channels.

-- fulfillment of this requirement leads to a Δ_0 which is $\sqrt{2}$ times smaller than the one of square constellations, fact that increases the error-sensitivity of the transmissions using "cross" constellations about two times, compared to the inferior neighboring square constellations.
+- fulfillment of this requirement leads to $\Delta_0$ values that are $\sqrt{2}$ times smaller than the ones of inferior neighboring square constellations, fact that increases the error-sensitivity of the transmissions using "cross" constellations about two times, compared to the inferior neighboring square constellations.

-- the 8-QAM circle has the same PAPR but smaller Δ_0 than 4-PSK, for the same P_m; the 8-QAM "star" constellation has a greater PAPR and a smaller Δ_0 , which leads to a greater sensitivity to errors, i.e. greater S.
+- the 8-QAM circle has the same PAPR but smaller $\Delta_0$ than 4-PSK, for the same Pm; the 8-QAM "star" constellation has a greater PAPR and a smaller $\Delta_0$ , which leads to a greater sensitivity to errors, i.e. greater S.

-- the QPSK has the PAPR and error-sensitivity much smaller than those of the ASK&PSK constellations \rightarrow it is more appropriate for low-quality radio channels or channels with non-linear HFPA, at the expense of significantly smaller bit rate.
+- the QPSK has the PAPR and error-sensitivity much smaller than those of the ASK&PSK constellations $\rightarrow$ it is more appropriate for low-quality radio channels or channels with non-linear HFPA, at the expense of significantly smaller bit rate.